 Topher serves as the Director of Education for the Grammy-Award Winning Phoenix Boys Choir, America's top boy's choir.
-He directs the younger choirs and also leads workshops in elementary, middle, and high schools throughout Arizona working with over 3000 students in dozens of schools.
+He directs the younger choirs and also leads workshops in elementary, middle, and high schools throughout Arizona working with hundreds of teachers and over 3000 students.

 He is director of the award winning Sweet Adeline's chorus Simply A Cappella.
 He directs the Fountain of the Sun retirement community chorus, an age 55+ chorus that has grown more than 50% in its first season and hosts multiple sold out concerts every season.
 He has previously served as choir director and worship leader in several churches.
 Keene formerly co-directed the International Championship Youth Barbershop Choruses: Sounds of the Mouth, featuring the Men's Ensemble, Women's Ensemble, and Mixed Ensemble.

 Topher is a certified Kodály educator and serves as president of the Arizona Kodály Teachers Society and serves on the National Board of Directors as chair of the Technology committee and Membership committee.

 Topher has a passion for musical theatre and leads many productions throughout Arizona.
 He is one of the music directors for the top summer program in AZ at the Phoenix Theatre, and has also directed productions with Act One Youth Theatre, Pinnacle Creative Arts, and a variety of other organizations.
 Topher is the music director for the Phoenix Theatre's "Musical Theatre Intensive", a 3-week training program for pre-professional musical theatre students.

 He also has a passion for early childhood music and has led classes for 2-week to 5-year old children at the Musical Instrument Museum.
 He is currently developing his own early childhood curriculum for classes with the Phoenix Boys Choir.

 Keene previously served as director of the Dover-Sherborn Regional High School Choral and Musical Theatre programs.
 In his tenure at DSHS, choral enrollment increased more than 300%, and many students were accepted in auditioned festivals at the district, state and national level.
 In 2012 he founded the Dover Youth Chorale, a K-12 community choir bringing together singers of all ages.
 He has conducted productions of Children of Eden, Carousel, and West Side Story with full orchestra.